 Whether U.S. agents must adhere to the U.S. Constitution when acting outside U.S. territory is a question various Courts have answered in different ways.
 As I'd outlined here when Rasul was pending (pp. 295-99), a line of splintered decisions that I've called "maximalist" indicated that the Constitution always constrained agents abroad.
 A "minimalist" line indicated the opposite, and neither expressly overruled the other.

 A close reader of Justice Anthony M. Kennedy's concurrence in one of the latter cases, United States v.
 Verdugo-Urquidez (1990), might have expected that when give the chance he would reconcile the 2 lines with a midway approach; that is, by taking the lead of Justice John Marshall Harlan in Reid v.
-Covert (1956) (concurrence), and hold that whether the Constitution applied in a particular extraterritorial instance required careful reviews of all the circumstances.
+Covert (1956) (concurrence), and hold that whether the Constitution applied in a particular extraterritorial instance required

 And today, that is exactly what Kennedy did as he wrote for the Court that "practical considerations" compelled extension of the constitutional privilege of habeas corpus to noncitizens detainees held at Guantánamo.